 "He was running pretty fast.
 Dropped his mask then turned left at the corner of Hester at the news stand, and he was gone."

 "Did you happen to see what happened to the mask?"
 I ask.

 "Police got it." she says.

-You have gained Marker C .
-Please note this in your case log.
+Circle Marker Al in your case log.